GP-Stanley/tech264-docker-kubernetes/docker.md.md

 <br>

-2. Use MongoDB Initialisation Scripts:
+2. Use MongoDB Initialisation Scripts (UNTESTED)
    * MongoDB allows running initialisation scripts if you place them in the /docker-entrypoint-initdb.d folder in the MongoDB container.
    * Create a .js script with MongoDB seed commands and bind it to this directory in the mongo service.
    * Replace ./mongo-seed.js with the path to your seed script.
 MongoDB will run this script on first startup.